c6o/docs/content/changelogs/cli.md

 ### New Features

-* Volume mount command: You can now mount persistent volumes that any workload has mounted: `czctl [workload] mount [mount root] -n [namespace]`
+* Volume mount command: You can now mount persistent volumes that any workload has mounted: `czctl [workload] mount [workload name] [mount root] -n [namespace]`
-Where the `workload` is cronjob, deployment, job, pod, or statefulset (Mounting all volumes in a namespace is not supported), the `mount root` is a local directory where the volumes should be mounted, and the `namespace` is the namespace where the workload resides.
+Where the `workload` is cronjob, deployment, job, pod, or statefulset (Mounting all volumes in a namespace is not supported), the `workload name` is the name of the workolad, the `mount root` is a local directory where the volumes should be mounted, and the `namespace` is the namespace where the workload resides.

 Note: On Linux: you will need to use `sudo -E` to run the czctl workload mount command.
 Note: On first read or write to a mounted volume there will be a delay, but on subsequent writes performance will be improved.
+Note: Make sure you have a teleport session open before using the mount commmand: `czctl [workload] teleport [workload name] -n [namespace]`

 ## Release Notes for v1.0.4